Lions Clubs International Centenary Service Challenge

 Lions, in association with the International Diabetes Federation, will be recognising WORLD DIABETES DAY

-on Monday, 14th November 2016.
-The theme for this year is ‘Eyes on Diabetes’.
+on Tuesday, 14th November 2017.
+The theme for this year is ‘Women and Diabetes’.

 Will your Club think about doing something to publicise Diabetes on this day?